-Service and Schedule 12C capital additions for 2023 and 2024, as well as the Annual True-up including associated interest.
+On July 31, 2023, the PTO AC submitted its annual filing identifying adjustments to Regional Transmission Service charges, Local Service charges, and Schedule 12C Costs under Section II of the Tariff for 2024.
+The filing reflected the charges to be assessed under annual transmission and settlement formula rates, reflecting actual 2022 cost data, plus forecasted revenue requirements associated with projected PTF, Local Service and Schedule 12C capital additions for 2023 and 2024, as well as the Annual True-up including associated interest.
 The PTO AC states that the annual updates results in a Pool "postage stamp" RNS Rate of \$154.35/kW-year effective January 1, 2024, an increase of \$12.71/kW-year from the charges that went into effect on January 1, 2023.
 In addition, the filing includes updates to the revenue requirements for Scheduling, System Control and Dispatch Services (the Schedule 1 formula rate), which result in a Schedule 1 charge of \$1.95 kW-year (effective June 1, 2023 through May 31, 2024), a \$0.20/kW-year increase from the Schedule 1 charge that last went into effect on June 1, 2023.
 Public comments on this filing were due on or before September 19, 2023; none were filed.
 MOPA filed a doc-less intervention.

 The July 31 filing also triggered the commencement of an Information Exchange Period and a Review Period under the Protocols.
-Interested Parties had until September 15, 2023 to submit information and document requests, and the PTOs are required to make a good faith effort to respond to all requests within 15 calendar days, but by no later than October 15, 2023.
-During the Review Period, Interested Parties have until November 15, 2023 to submit Informal Challenges to the PTOs, and the PTOs are required to make a good faith effort to respond to any Informal Challenges no later than December 15, 2023.
+Interested Parties had until September 15, 2023 to submit information and document requests, and the PTOs were required to make a good faith effort to respond to all requests within 15 calendar days, but by no later than October 15, 2023.
+During the Review Period, Interested Parties had until November 15, 2023 to submit Informal Challenges to the PTOs, and the PTOs are required to make a good faith effort to respond to any Informal Challenges no later than December 15, 2023.
 Interested Parties have until January 31, 2024 to file a Formal Challenge with the FERC.